apirogov/hampc/README.md

 * You can toggle the available outputs
 * Also works over HTTPS, protecting your MPD password
 * Built-in MPD stream player
-* Long-polling instead of websockets (at least now)
+* Long-polling instead of websockets

 Installation
 ------------